What Teams SHOULD Do

 Another match with my other mock, I don't mind the baked-in risk of possible character concerns here, given the immense upside in the middle of the 1st Round.

-Yes, Seattle has dire iOL concerns, but with 2 picks in the 2nd Round, and with Zabel gone anyway, let's get them the 4.29 wheels of Golden.
+Yes, Seattle has dire iOL concerns, but with 2 picks in the 2nd Round, let's get them the pterodactyl-like ball skills of McMillan on the outside.
 Cooper Kupp is obviously a big name, but he's more name than game at this point, and MVS is just a 1-year play.
-Golden and JSN into the future, then.
+Tet and JSN into the future, then.

 19. Buccaneers: Jihaad Campbell, LB, Alabama